onehouseinc/LakeView/README.md

   - Any information sent back and forth is encrypted at rest and in transit.
   - While lakeview does not have native SSO integrations, any SSO that you already have in place for Google or Microsoft authentication will still take effect.

+## How does LakeView process metadata efficiently?

+LakeView utilizes checkpoints for incremental metadata extraction, enabling frequent and efficient metric updates.

 ## How is LakeView different from Onehouse Cloud?

 LakeView is a standalone product offered by Onehouse for free to the Apache Hudi community.
 These are the core differences between the two products: